mrd0x/secblog/src/pages/the-power-of-cdb-debugging-tool/index.md

 # Launching an Executable

 You can use cdb to spawn an executable as a child process.
-You'll need to attach cdb to any running process, I'll be using notepad.
+You'll need to attach cdb to any running process to be able to run your executable, I'll be using notepad.

     #you can use -p to specify PID instead
     cdb.exe -pd -pn notepad.exe -a "c:\users\mr.d0x\desktop\out.exe"